How Community Reduces Customer Acquisition Cost for SaaS

 How Community Improves Retention and Lowers Effective CAC

-Most churn does not happen because the product is bad.
+Most churn does not happen because the product is broken.

 A structured customer community changes how customers experience your product.

-They discover use cases your onboarding never covered.
+They discover advanced use cases your onboarding never covered.

-They learn shortcuts, integrations, and workflows from peers.
+They learn integrations, workflows, and shortcuts from peers.

 Higher lifetime value reduces effective customer acquisition cost.